wp-plugins/social-locker/readme.txt

 <strong>v.3.4.1 - 13 May 2014</strong><br />
 <ul>
 <li>NEW: Added preloaders for the social buttons.</li>
-<li>NEW: Detecting some browser extensions like Avast, PrivDog, AdBlock and others which can block scripts of social networks and break the locker.
-If these extensions are detected, the plugin notifies the user about that and offers to turn them off.</li>
+<li>NEW: Compatibility with some browser extensions like Avast!, PrivDog, AdBlock and others which can block social networks.
+If these extensions are detected and they break the locker, the plugin offers the user to turn them off.</li>
 <li>IMPROVED: Better support for Portuguese language.</li>
 <li>IMPROVED: Better support for German language.</li>
 <li>FIXED: The issue of the confirmation dialog of the Like button.</li>